How to attract birds to your garden and encourage them to stay

-Bird baths can be made from a variety of materials, including clay, cement, and metal.
+Bird baths can be made from a variety of materials, including wood, clay, and metal.

-Don’t worry yourself silly over the choice of water you use.
+Don't worry yourself over the choice of water you use.
 In general, tap water that is safe for human consumption can be used in a bird bath.
-However, if you’re still unsure, filtered tap water or bottled spring water will definitely be 100% fine!
+However, if you're still anxious, filtered tap water or bottled spring water will definitely be 100% fine!

 What is a bird table?

-Bird tables allow our feathered friends to access food above ground level, making them ideal for feeding species such as robins or thrushes who prefer perching up high rather than flying down low.
+Bird tables allow our feathered friends to access food above ground level, making them ideal for feeding species such as robins and thrushes who prefer perching up high rather than flying down low.

-Bird tables should be placed where there is plenty of cover from predators such as cats and foxes.
+Bird tables should be placed where there is plenty of cover from predators like cats and foxes.
 The table should also be easy for you to reach so that you can refill and clean it every week or two.

 Spread some seeds, suet pellets, or mealworms out on the table area, then sit back and enjoy as colourful birds flock to the food!